pyControl/docs/docs/user-guide/hardware.md

 For information about synchronising pyControl with other hardware such as electrophysiology or video cameras see the [synchronisation](synchronisation.md) user guide.

+## Safety

+As electronic devices pyControl hardware could pose a fire risk if used inappropriately.

+- All boards should be securely mounted using M3 bolts and insulating spacers to prevent short circuits due to contact with metal objects.

+- Power down hardware when not in use.

+- When connecting external devices consider the amount of current they will draw.
+See the [Breakout boards](hardware.md#breakout-boards) section below for more information.

 ## Hardware definitions

 Hardware objects can be instantiated directly in a state machine definition file (as in the [button](https://bitbucket.org/takam/pycontrol/src/default/tasks/button.py) example), however the recomended way of specifying hardware is to create a *hardware definition* file which is imported by the state machine.
 The rationale for this is twofold: Firstly, the same hardware setup is  typically used for many different tasks so seperating out the hardware and task definition code into seperate files avoids repeating the hardware definition in each task file.
 Secondly, the same task may be used on different setups without modifying the task code as long as the required hardware devices are specified in the setup's hardware definitions.